Proverbs

 A tune is more lasting than the song of the birds, And a word more lasting than the wealth of the world.

-fortune Irish proverbs
+Irish proverbs fortune

 Monday's child is fair of face,